Be962/9CT200HRS-Assessment/9CT_Mechatronics/PROJECT_DEVELOPMENT.md

 ## Purpose:

 I need to design a program to allow an EV3 Lego Mindstorms robot to transport specific Lego Bricks.
-The robot must use atleast two different sensors and all additional lego must be removable each lesson.
+The robot must use at least two different sensors and all additional lego must be removable each lesson.
 The robot must be able to sense and avoid the wrong coloured blocks and sense and collect the right coloured blocks.

 ## Key Actions: